Module Assessment | Yext Hitchhikers Platform

 - Click Reorganize Folders, then click Reorganize Folders again to confirm the change.

 - Wait for the folders update progress bar to complete.

-- Return to Knowledge Graph to confirm the folders look good - QA is important!
+- Return to Content to confirm the folders look good - QA is important!

 Create and then randomly assign the Restaurant entities with one of the following 3 labels: